kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
 - Report controller, producer, or consumer implementations.
-The intent is to document the API and allow projects and tools to specify their own
+The intent is to document the API and allow projects and tools to specify their own implementation.

 ## Proposal